Arjun-G-Ravi/AI-Notes/02_Deep Learning/02_Deep Learning terminologies/03_Advanced_improvements_to_NN.md

 # Data Augmentation
 Data augmentation is a technique used in machine learning, particularly in computer vision and natural language processing, to artificially increase the size of a training dataset by applying various transformations to the existing data.
 It includes:
- - Rotation, Mirroring, Random cropping, etc.
+ - Rotation, Mirroring, Random cropping(5-crop, etc.), etc.
  - Color shifting (shift RGB values by a small value)